MatiasMart/NetflixClone/README.md

 # NetflixClone

 ## Welcome to the Netflix Clone project!
 This is a simple iOS app created using UIKit to replicate the basic user interface of the Netflix app.
-This project is meant for educational purposes and serves as a hands-on exercise in iOS development..

 ![Netflix Clone](https://github.com/MatiasMart/NetflixClone/assets/54157579/7fbc7f06-c703-4f4d-8399-678a9fc689ad)